livechat/livechat-public-docs/site/content/build-integration/introduction.md

 # Introduction

-Hello, developer!
+Hello developers!

-This tutorial will help you build LiveChat webhook integration and get it listed in [LiveChat Marketplace](http://www.livechatinc.com/marketplace/).
+This tutorial will help you build a LiveChat webhook integration and get it listed in [LiveChat Marketplace](http://www.livechatinc.com/marketplace/).

 ## Use cases

-Typical use case for webhook integration is connecting LiveChat to external CRM, marketing automation tools or data analytics platforms.
+A typical use case for webhook integration is connecting LiveChat to an external CRM, marketing automation tools, or data analytics platforms.

-Follow this tutorial if you're developing an LiveChat integration that reacts to internal LiveChat events, such as new incoming chat or queued visitor.
+Follow this tutorial if you're developing a LiveChat integration that reacts to internal LiveChat events, such as a new incoming chat or queued visitor.

-For instance if you're integrating a marketing automation tool, you could add a new contact every time a LiveChat visitor starts a chat.
+For instance, if you're integrating a marketing automation tool, you could add a new contact every time a LiveChat visitor starts a chat.

 ## Important notes

 To use this tool you need to have basic knowledge about [webhooks](https://en.wikipedia.org/wiki/Webhook) and LiveChat [authorization protocol](/docs/authorization/) (OAuth2.0).

-This tutorial is will not be helpful for integration that pulls data on demand (not in reaction to some LiveChat event).
+This tutorial won't be helpful for building integrations that pull data on demand (not in reaction to some LiveChat event).
 If you just want to pull LiveChat reports on user request, you'd rather just use [REST API](/docs/rest-api/).

 # Getting started